vemonet/nanopub-website/README.md

 [![Deploy to GitHub Pages](https://github.com/Nanopublication/nanopub-website/actions/workflows/deploy.yml/badge.svg)](https://github.com/Nanopublication/nanopub-website/actions/workflows/deploy.yml)

-Code for the home website presenting the Nanopublication ecosystem, hosted at [nanopub.org](https://nanopub.org).
+Code for the website presenting the Nanopublication ecosystem, hosted at [nanopub.net](https://nanopub.net).

 The website is automatically updated by a [GitHub Action](/actions) at each push to this repository `main` branch.